clrko/clrko.github.io/_pages/about.md

 * Dedication?
 Checked!
 I love attending tech meet ups, I watch tutorial on YouTube, read blog articles and I am currently attending the Wild Code School Web Development bootcamp to boost my learning path.
 * Appetite for programming?
 Well, I have been interested in programming for quite some time now.
 I have started with VBA during my studies and took on Python while I was in Japan.
 That is when I got really passionate about it : I became aware of all the things it would enable me to do.

-More precisely, I got attracted to embedded systems and started projects on microcontrollers in microPython.
+More precisely, I got attracted to embedded systems and started projects on microcontrollers in MicroPython.
 I am also interested in the opportunities offered by programming to tackle society and environmental issues.

 ### You want to know more things about me?